adon-cloudcannon/landing-page-test/src/collections/posts/recap-cloudcannon-features-and-improvements-q3-2023.md

 ## Digital Asset Management improvements

-DAM systems are fantastic tools to manage all the images, videos, and documents needed for your sites, and we’ve been busy adding extra DAM features and support for more DAMs.
+DAM systems are fantastic tools to manage all the images, videos, and documents needed for your sites, and we’ve been busy adding extra DAM features alongside support for more DAMs.

+* We're now an <a target="_blank" rel="noopener" href="https://cloudinary.com/partners/partner-network/cloudcannon">official Cloudinary Partner</a>&nbsp;— check out Cloudinary's <a target="_blank" rel="noopener" href="https://cloudinary.com/documentation/cloudcannon_partner_built_integration">integration docs for CloudCannon</a>.&nbsp;
+* Cloudinary users can now choose whether to <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/creating-a-cloudinary-dam/#link-cloudinary-to-your-site">preview assets</a> in the CloudCannon browser or the Cloudinary widget.​​​
 * Cloudflare R2 and DigitalOcean Spaces users, rejoice!
-Both are now supported as DAMs on CloudCannon.
+Both are now supported as DAM solutions on CloudCannon.
 * For users who want their assets to only be available in a DAM, we’ve added the option to set a DAM as the main asset source on a site.
 This means that CloudCannon will omit the base URL for assets from that DAM.
 * For more visibility and user assistance, we’ve added a confirmation step and a progress indicator when uploading assets through the DAM browser.
 * You can now <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/managing-your-connected-dams/#limiting-size-of-uploads-to-your-dam">configure maximum file size limits for your DAM uploads</a>, <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/managing-your-connected-dams/#determine-where-on-the-site-your-dam-can-be-used">choose which DAMs are available for different inputs</a> on your site, and <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/adjusting-the-uploads-path/">define the way files are named</a> when uploaded to your site or DAM.
-* Cloudinary users can now choose whether to <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/creating-a-cloudinary-dam/#link-cloudinary-to-your-site">preview assets</a> in the CloudCannon browser or the Cloudinary widget.
 * Sites with Azure DAMs now have an option to tag uploaded files with the email of the user who uploaded them.

 ## Quality of life improvements